 Does Your Pool Need Renovation?

-In the 70's and 80's your pool was the most modern, hip pool around.
-Now, your pool looks like it has been trapped in a time capsule.
+So yes, making sure your pool gets renovated consistently is a necessary step for safety.
+But sometimes, your pool's design is just outdated and needs a facelift.
 Today's contemporary selection of tile offers timeless color options that will brighten up any pool.
-In addition, the new options available give you endless possibilities to add your own touch with personalized mosaics or unique materials.
+In addition, this wide variety of styles allows you to add your own touch with custom mosaics or unique materials.

 Is your pool leaking?